This page provides information on the Default displacement rollout in the Settings tab.

 ||Render Setup window|| > Settings tab > Default displacement rollout

-Override Max's – When enabled, V-Ray renders objects with displacement materials using its own internal microtriangle displacement.
-When this option is off, the objects will be rendered with the standard 3ds Max displacement.
+Override Max's – When enabled, V-Ray renders objects with displacement materials using its own internal micro triangle displacement.
+When this option is off, the objects is rendered with the standard 3ds Max displacement.

 Edge length – The maximum length of a subtriangle edge after subdivision.
 This affects the degree of subdivision before displacement, which in turn affects the quality of the displacement itself.
 Each triangle of the original mesh is subdivided into a number of subtriangles.
 More subtriangles mean more detail in the displacement, slower rendering times and more memory usage.
 Less subtriangles mean less detail, faster rendering and less memory used.
 Units used for this parameter depend on the View-dependent parameter.